MaryRichelle/weird-JavaScript/README.md

 why its weird 😵

 * console.log(......) command has to implicitly coerce the *number 42* value to a *string* value type  to print it 42

-* javascript work on the right side of = *assignment operator* and then assign that value to left hand side

 ***